Moral Reasoning and the Virtue of Prudence

 How can we use these conclusions?

-As Christians we are called to live virtuous and moral lives, and can most adequately do this if we understand the virtues themselves.
+As Christians, we are called to live virtuous and moral lives, and can most adequately do this if we understand the virtues themselves.
 However, as humans we are also psychological beings, and in some sense are "captives" to our mind, age, and mental capacity.
-By understanding how our Christian calling and our human nature and capacity interact, we can better teach ourselves and others so that we may more truly live out the authentic Gospel lives that we Christ calls us to.
+By understanding how our Christian calling and our human nature and capacity interact, we can better teach ourselves and others so that we may more truly live out the authentic Gospel lives to which Christ calls us.